clemkoa/ntm/README.md

 ## Repeat copy task

 As said in the paper, "the repeat copy task extends copy by requiring the network to output the copied sequence a specified number of times and then emit an end-of-sequence marker. [...]
 The network receives random-length sequences of random binary vectors, followed by a scalar value indicating the desired number of copies, which appears on a separate input channel.
 To emit the end marker at the correct time the network must be both able to interpret the extra input and keep count of the number of copies it has performed so far.
-As with the copy task, no inputs are provided to the network after the initial sequence and repeat number.
+As with the copy task, no inputs are provided to the network after the initial sequence and repeat number."

 The model is trained on sequences of 1 to 10 8-bit random vectors, with a repeat between 1 and 10.